-You should use competitive negotiation for purchases of \$25,000 or more when the conditions for sealed bids do not exist.
-The competitive negotiation method of procurement requires you to publicize a request for proposals (RFP) and solicit proposals as well.
-After you receive the proposals, you will conduct negotiations with two or more contractors.
+CEs should use competitive negotiation for purchases of \$50,000 or more when the conditions for sealed bids do not exist.
+The competitive negotiation method of procurement requires CEs to publicize a request for proposals (RFP) and solicit proposals as well.
+After CEs receive the proposals, negotiations with two or more contractors will ensue.

-When using competitive negotiation, you must:
+When using competitive negotiation, CEs must:

-- Solicit proposals from an adequate number of qualified sources; - Publicize your RFP; - Honor all requests to compete to the greatest extent possible or practical; - Identify in the RFP how you will choose the successful bidder; - Have a written procedure for evaluating proposals, for determining with whom you will negotiate and for selecting the successful bidder; - Award contracts to the most advantageous bidder; and - · Promptly notify unsuccessful bidders.
+- Solicit proposals from an adequate number of qualified sources - Publicize the RFP; - Honor all requests to compete to the greatest extent possible or practical; - Identify in the RFP how the CE will choose the successful bidder; - Have a written procedure for evaluating proposats; - Award contracts to the most advantageous birder; and - Promptly notify unsuccessful bidders.

-EXAMPLE: You want to purchase accounting services that would cost more than \$25,000 per year.
-Since several factors are of equal or greater importance than price, you may want to use competitive negotiation for this purchase.
+EXAMPLE: The CE is purchasing accounting services that would cost more than \$50,000 per year.
+Since several factors are of equal or greater importance than price, CEs may want to use competitive negotiation for this purchase